cowprotocol/docs/docs/governance/process/template.md

 ## Simple Summary

-If you can’t explain it simply, you don’t understand it well enough.
+If you can't explain it simply, you don't understand it well enough.
 Provide a simplified and layman-accessible explanation of the CIP.

 ## Motivation